 Also, some cruises will have two happy hour periods: one before dinner and another into the late night.
 Celebrity Cruises does this dual happy hour, first from 4:00-6:00 and again at 10:00-midnight.
 Happy hour on Holland America is similar, with their promotion usually running from 4:00-5:00 at one bar, then again from 10:00 at another, giving thrifty drinkers a cheap drink deal of buying one drink and getting a second for $2.

-Pro tip: Stock Up during the Best Drink Promos
+💡 Pro tip: Stock Up During the Best Drink Promos

 But often bartenders have no issue with passengers buying several unopened beers during a promotion.
-In fact, on a recent Holland America cruise when a 2-for-1 craft beer promotion came up, a bartender offered to send an entire case of discounted beers to our stateroom!
+In fact, on a Holland America cruise when a 2-for-1 craft beer promotion came up, a bartender offered to send an entire case of discounted beers to our stateroom!
 We did.
-This brought the price-per-beer down to $2.98, which is even cheaper than buying these beers at a bar on land!
+This brought the price-per-beer down to $2.98, which is even cheaper than buying those same beers at a bar on land!